MArhamAA1422/b6-learning/AAM_2oct.md

 ## Project
 - folder structure: keep similar stuffs together, can create subfolders
 - handle URL path, login URL should redirect to home page if user is logged in
+- userId in prefix then put into DB to separate user data

 ## HTML
 - line by line tag (for example script) execution